DawidGaleziewski/udemy_figma/1_interface_basics/8_design_panel.md

 If we have a image as a fill we have a lot of options like exposure, contrast etc

 Holding shift we can select multiple items.
 On top of pane we have icons for diffrent aligments of those items

+## text

+- we can decide to which portion of the bounding box the text will clip
+- letter spacing and line height

+## export

+each object can be exported
+We can decide on resolution and even export one file in multiple resolutions

+On top right we can export all files in bulk